ledermann/docker-rails/README.md

 ## Tests / CI

-On every push, the test suite (including [RuboCop](https://github.com/bbatsov/rubocop) checks) is run in public on [Travis CI](https://travis-ci.org/ledermann/docker-rails/builds) and in private on [Gitlab CI](https://about.gitlab.com/gitlab-ci/).

-On every successful Travis build, a new Docker image is pushed to [Docker Hub](https://hub.docker.com/r/ledermann/docker-rails/).
+On every push, the test suite (including [RuboCop](https://github.com/bbatsov/rubocop) checks) is run and a production image is built via [GitHub Actions](https://github.com/ledermann/docker-rails/actions).
+If successful, the new Docker image is pushed to a private GitLab Docker Registry.

 ## Production deployment